brooklyncentral/clocker2/tutorials/swarm-location.md

 ### Pre-requisites

-This tutorial assumes you have [installed](/tutorials/tutorial-get-amp-running.html) Cloudsoft AMP, and the AMP CLI.
+This tutorial assumes you have [installed](https://brooklyn.apache.org/v/latest/start/running.html) Apache Brooklyn, and the [Apache Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html).
 It also assumes you have followed the [steps](swarm-cluster.html) to get a swarm cluster running.

 ### Instructions